idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 Again there is strong correspondence with with what the classification tree reported for its important variables.

-Something interesting to note is that both the Random Forest model and the CART model have a very strong predictor in `ConsolidatedNumberOfDaysPastDue` in the second iteration models, but the logistic regression model had include `RevolvingUtilizationOfUnsecuredLines` as its slightly more important variable.
+Something interesting to note is that both the Random Forest model and the CART model have a very strong predictor in `ConsolidatedNumberOfDaysPastDue` in the second iteration models, but the logistic regression model had included `RevolvingUtilizationOfUnsecuredLines` as its slightly more important variable.

 # Modeling